CodingItWrong/nativeup/README.md

 React Native project setup script, using:

 - Initialized with either `react-native` CLI or Expo
+- Reactotron for debugging, including network requests
 - ESLint
+- Git repo initialized
+- Authenticated Web Service
+  - Axios for the client
+  - `@codingitwrong/react-login` for the login form
+- Testing
   - Jest unit testing
   - `react-native-testing-library` component testing
-- Detox end-to-end testing using Mocha
+  - Detox end-to-end testing
-- Git repo initialized

 To learn more about these testing tools, visit [reactnativetesting.io](https://reactnativetesting.io)